 If the software fix above does not work for you, you may simply need to clean the earpiece.
 Judging from the number of comments below whom this has worked for, this might be the actual real fix.

 Use caution when cleaning your phone.
 I am not, nor is anyone else, responsible for damage to your phone.

 Thanks to Holly Cryer’s comment below, she has provided a method to clean the earpiece.
 What follows is a copy of that comment:

 After reading this site and what everyone was saying I decided to inspect my phone closer and used my fingernail to gently rub it across the ear piece, (if you’re like me your phone goes everywhere, in your pocket, on the ground, tables, chairs purses… You name it, your phone has probably been there.) as I gently scratched at the ear piece I noticed dirt or grime was coming out of the speaker onto the phone I decided to grab a dry q-tip and rub the ear piece vigorously to which end the q-tip was covered in “NASTY” I then took a little rubbing alcohol and held my phone face down (screen toward the ground) as to not get it in my phone and lightly got some on the q-tip I then lightly rubbed the q-tip across the earpiece and to my surprise, my phone works perfectly now, with out having to have it on hearing aid mode.

-Using a can of compressed air at a 45 degree angle to the earpiece to remove residual dirt or q-tip fibers would probably help finish out the cleaning process.
+This is optional: use a can of compressed air at a 45 degree angle of the earpiece to remove residual dirt and/or q-tip fibers.